All Episodes

 And West Virginia now is doing great.

-And you look at what's happening in Wyoming.
+You look at what's happening in Wyoming.

 You look at what's happening all over.

-It's like it, it's like a different world.
+It's like a different world.

 And remember this.

-Virtually, as soon as I got into office, we approved the Keystone XL pipeline and the Dakota Access Pipelines, which would never have been approved.
+Virtually as soon as I got into office, we approved the Keystone XL pipeline and the Dakota access pipelines, which would never have been approved.

-And we announced our withdrawal from the totally disastrous job killing, wealth knocking out, you know, it knocked out our wealth or it would have.
+You know, it knocked out our wealth or it would have.

 They basically wanted to take our wealth away.